gordicaleksa/pytorch-GAT/README.md

 In and out degree plots are the same since we're dealing with an undirected graph.

 On the bottom plot (degree distribution) you can see an interesting peak happening in the `[2, 4]` range.
-Tha means that the majority of nodes have a small number of edges but there is 1 node that has 169 edges! (the big green node)
+This means that the majority of nodes have a small number of edges but there is 1 node that has 169 edges! (the big green node)

 ## Attention visualized